 1. Gap Analysis (Baseline Diagnostic)

-The journey begins with a structured diagnostic review.
-Your current quality processes, records, and systems are benchmarked against ISO 9001:2015 clause-by-clause requirements.
-This includes analyzing process controls, leadership engagement, documented information, risk-based thinking, and customer focus.
-The result?
-A prioritized remediation map highlighting where you fall short and what needs redesign or reinforcement.
+The journey begins with a structured diagnostic review, benchmarking your current quality systems against ISO 9001:2015 clause by clause.
+This covers process controls, leadership, documentation, risk-based thinking, and customer focus.
+The outcome is a clear remediation map outlining gaps and next steps.

 Conduct a gap analysis with an ISO 9001 clause-by-clause checklist